The secret to success

 Hormone levels are the gold standard for judging how likely a woman is to fall pregnant.
 An adverse report on your hormone test is unhappy news.
 Understanding the significance of hormone results and how they determine treatments is essential.

 Many hopeful parents discover that their hormone levels are outside of optimal ranges.
 This report provides evidence that things are not the way they should be.
 Outside of other issues, it is often interpreted as the primary cause for infertility.
-Returning hormone levels back to normal seems like the natural treatment approach.
+Returning hormone levels back to normal seem like the natural treatment approach.
 However, this is not even close to what happens.

 As long as your reproductive hormone levels are within range, there is hope for pregnancy.
-IVF treatments for people outside of these levels can be long, expensive and fruitless.
+IVF treatments for people outside of these levels can be long, expensive, and fruitless.

 Using drugs to stimulate and grow many eggs at once is the focus of IVF treatment.
 Harvesting 10 – 15 eggs in one IVF cycle is a great outcome.
 Hormone therapy is applied to every woman to produce these eggs.
 Existing levels of specific hormones in your body will determine how effective IVF drugs will be to grow these eggs.